 - Watercress – anti-aging

 - Turnip greens – reduces risk of osteoporosis

 The soluble fiber in fiber-rich carbs slows digestion, prolongs satiety, and promotes balanced blood sugar.
 But we’re not talking about “healthy” whole grains here.
 We’re talking vegetables such as:

 - Brussels sprouts

 - Spaghetti squash

 Alkaline and acidic are terms associated with pH balance.
 How the body reacts to certain foods is what determines whether foods are alkaline-forming or acid-forming.
 Research shows that diets consisting of highly alkaline foods result in an increase in alkalinity, which helps protect healthy cells and balance essential mineral levels.
 Therefore, I recommend turning the following list of alkaline vegetables into dietary staples.

-Now keep in mind there are all sorts of veggies I made no mention of.
-This certainly doesn’t mean that they’re off the menu, I just didn’t want to keep you here all day with my ‘best of veggies’ lists.
-Moving on.
+Now, there are all sorts of veggies I made no mention of.
+That doesn’t mean they’re off the table, I just didn’t want to keep you here all day with my ‘best of veggies’ lists.

 3 Categories of Ketogenic Proteins

 Just like vegetables, not all meat is created equal.
 It’s important to select animals (and their parts) that provide the highest nutritional content.
 That means purchasing consciously sourced products (more on that in a minute) and eating nose-to-tail.